us4useu/arrus/docs/content/api.python.rst

 Configuration
 =============

-Configuration to apply to each of the arrus components.
+The configuration to apply to each of the Arrus components.

 .. autoclass:: arrus.CustomUs4RCfg
     :members: